 There is also a Summer Residency Program, which comes under a different application and which has some different provisions.

-The application period for 2024-2025 is open.
-Please apply online.
+The application period for 2025-2026 academic year this is open.

 The University of Cincinnati Department of Classics is pleased to announce the following Tytus Scholars for the 2023-2024 academic year: